Reconnection and recovery

 - Continue appending from the recovered state.

-This happens automatically inside turn.streamResponse().
-The accumulated response is never lost, even if individual append operations fail.
+This happens inside turn.streamResponse().
+The accumulated response is never lost, even when individual append operations fail.

 Mid-stream joins

-When a client joins a channel while a response is already streaming, the lifecycle tracker ensures it receives the correct sequence of events.
-Missing lifecycle events (like the stream start) are synthesized so the client can process the in-progress stream correctly.
+When a client joins a channel while a response is already streaming, the lifecycle tracker delivers the correct sequence of events.
+Missing lifecycle events (such as the stream start) are synthesised so the client processes the in-progress stream correctly.

 Load history on reconnect